Konrad Morgen

-Georg Konrad Morgen (8 June 1909 – 4 February 1982) was an SS judge and lawyer who investigated crimes committed in Nazi concentration camps.
+Georg Konrad Morgen (8 June 1909 – 4 February 1982) was a German SS Investigating Judge and Reich Police Official who investigated members of the SS for corruption and murder, especially in the Nazi concentration and extermination camps.
 He rose to the rank of SS-Sturmbannführer (major).
 After the war, Morgen served as witness at several anti-Nazi trials and continued his legal career in Frankfurt.